 I always use tailors chalk and have drawers filed with crushed crumbs and bits of it.

 I wear glasses more and more now so always have these around."

 " I have a small magnetic pin cushion for small pins and an oval pincushion I made myself which is made from an old dining service tray stuffed firmly with wire wool which I use everyday and really helps to keep my pins sharp"

 "I use the big pins the most as I sew through plastic and thick cottons so these are the most useful to me."

 I've had these years & love them they are Janome ones and they are engraved on the blades which you can read when they are open...'the snow fell silently'......
 I always wanted scissors to say this! so I did this myself."

-If you'd like to read more about the creations and adventures of Mister Finch you can begin by reading his blog HERE and visiting his online Etsy shop HERE.
-Also, if you're any where near York in the near future keep your eyes out for the window of, the soon to open, Yorkshire Soap Co...
+If you'd like to read more about the creations and adventures of Mister Finch you can begin by visiting his website HERE or heading to his Facebook page.